 Thankfully, most of us know about disasters and conflicts only from newspapers and TV.
 Such events occur elsewhere in the world, far away.
 In its museum, Humanity House brings them nearer.
 Embark on a journey through the museum and see, hear and experience personally what it must feel like to have to survive in an area affected by conflict or disaster.

 It’s an impressive journey on which you imagine the unimaginable.
-A journey of discovery through the museum makes the unimaginable imaginable.
 It’s as if you find yourself in the place of a refugee.

 Get to know 8 refugees very well

 After this journey, you can meet – virtually – eight remarkable people, all with remarkable stories of their escape from war or conflict.
 Watch and listen to the stories of Yvonne, Bruce, Shaza, Aiham, Ram, Akhrat, Desbele and Lidija, and ask them anything you want.
 Do you want to take action and help create a more peaceful world?
 Then find inspiration in our Do-It-Yourself space.